microsoft/com-rs/docs/safety.md

 impl std::ops::Deref for IAnimal {
     type Target = <IAnimal as com::Interface>::Super;
     fn deref(&self) -> &Self::Target {
         // This is safe because a valid reference to the child interface is exactly
         // equal to a valid reference to its parent interface. unsafe { std::mem::transmute(self) }
     }
 }

-// On drop the interface will call the IUknown::Release method impl Drop for IAnimal {
+// On drop the interface will call the IUnknown::Release method impl Drop for IAnimal {
     fn drop(&mut self) {
         // This is safe because we are calling `Release` when the interface handle is no